GibbonEdu/docs/content/administrators/people/staff.md

 2. The Edit button allows you to edit certain elements of a staff member's data pertaining to their role in the school.
 You can also link facilities to a particular staff member, and add records of their contracts.

-3. Deleting a member of staff will revert them to being a regular user, but it is generally good Gibbon practice to not delete records whenever possible.
+3. Deleting a member of staff will revert them to being a regular user, but it is generally good Gibbon practice to avoid deleting records whenever possible.